 find grep ln

 The find command allows you to search for lost files and directories by name.
-Given a file or directory name (which may contain wildcard), it produces a list of the full path names for every match it finds:
+Given a file or directory name (which may contain wildcard characters), it produces a list of the full path names for every match it finds:

 The grep (global search for regular expression and print) command searches the contents of files for the occurrence of a given string.
 The string may contain wildcard characters.